IdahoLabResearch/HydroGenerate/_sources/Theory_3_Efficiency.md

 ---
 name: TurbineSelection
 ---
 Graph used for turbine selection.
-Flow and head and included in this figure and a turbine is selected based on the areas of influence
+Flow and head are included in this figure and a turbine is selected based on the areas of influence represented by the polygons.
 ```